I’m a Good Artist - So Why does THAT Art Website Rank Higher Than Mine in Google?

 I’d suggest starting out by typing in your own domain name just to see how many people are linking to you.
 You might be surprised at how few, or how many, links you actually have.
 It’s something that’s always good to know.

 Then, do a search in Google for a word or phrase that you think YOUR site should show up for.
-Find a few websites that are ranked above yours, and type those websites into Site Explorer.
+Find a few websites that are ranked above yours, and type those websites into Link Explorer.

 The highest quality links will be listed first, so you don’t have to look through their entire list of inlinks.
 Just check out the first few pages and see if there are any websites there that you might be able to get links from yourself.